codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-saml2.md

   - User first name
   - User last name
   - User full name
-  - User unique id that isn't subject to change in your identity managment environment
+  - User unique id that isn't subject to change in your identity management environment

 {:.text-secondary}
 ## How does the connection process works?